Biography of Neil Diamond - Singer and Songwriter

 In the year 2014, Neil Diamond signed on with Capitol Records and released the studio album Melody Roads produced by Don Was assisted by Jacknife Lee.
 Both Don Was and Jacknife Lee coaxed Neil Diamond to start writing songs just like he used to in the height of his career.
 These songs reflected some of his past life experiences.

 Neil Diamond captured hearts of many people across the world.
 He still continues to awe his fans each and every time he releases an album or performs live.
-His songs are evergreen and will live on forever in the music world.
+His songs are evergreen and will live on forever in the world of music.

 Which song is your favorite?